GintasS/Vilnius-Radiation-App/README.md

   - [Changelog](#changelog)

 ## <a name="Intro"></a>Intro
-<p> This is an app, made so that city residents/guests could easily access Vilnius radiation data, so they could decide whether it is safe to venture outside(most of the time, it is).
+<p> This is an app, made so that city residents/guests could easily access Vilnius radiation data, so they could decide whether it is safe to venture outside(most of the time, it is).<br><br>
+ You can download app here: https://play.google.com/store/apps/details?id=com.VilniusRadiation.Radiation</p>

 ## <a name="Features"></a>Features
 <ul>